valeryjacobs/IoTArchitecture/_posts/2016-12-06-BeijerAutomotiveHackfest - Copy Sander.md

 ####Feedback Solution using IOT Hub####

-This section will include the following details of how the solution was
-implemented:

--   Security details

--   Device used (be specific, details if PLC, microcontroller, etc.)

--   Device messages sent (packet size, frequency of send/day/device, number of messages)

--   SDKs used, languages, etc.

--   Code artifacts

--   Pointers to references or documentation

--   Learnings from the Microsoft team and the customer team

 Cost
 ----------
-This section describes the cost of the different scenarios
+This section describes the cost of the different scenarios.
+The cost

 ###Cost of Pull Scenario using Azure Functions ###